dauger/dauger.github.com/source/_posts/2013-01-07-welcome-to-my-nerditorium-2-dot-0.markdown

 Reboot
 ------
-It's been over a year since I've written a blog post at [Welcome to My Nerditorium](http://mynerditorium.blogspot.com).
+It's been over a year since I've written a post at [Welcome to My Nerditorium](http://mynerditorium.blogspot.com).
 My old blog is hosted on the Blogger / Blogspot platform which I've never really enjoyed using.

 I've decided to reboot my blog using the [Octopress](http://octopress.org) blog engine.
 Although I plan on slowly migrating my old posts over to this blog, I hope to jump back in the saddle and start generating new content ASAP.